spotify/scio/site/src/main/paradox/extras/Sparkey.md

   }
 ```

+See also @ref[Large Hash Joins](../Joins.md#large-hash-join), which do the same thing as this simple example but with a more compact syntax.

 ## Writing

 If a sparkey can be reused by multiple pipelines, it can be saved permanently with @scaladoc[`asSparkey`](com.spotify.scio.extra.sparkey.SparkeyPairSCollection#asSparkey(implicitw:com.spotify.scio.extra.sparkey.package.SparkeyWritable[K,V]):com.spotify.scio.values.SCollection[com.spotify.scio.extra.sparkey.SparkeyUri])